Zy0d0x0/HS2-Wheel/README.md

 Returning the Ardunio to its normal state is possible by putting the ardunio into DFU mode once again with the jumper pin then instead of selecting the `Arduino-keyboard-0.3.hex` file this time around you need to use the `Arduino-usbserial-atmega16u2-Uno-Rev3.hex`.

+# Todo

+- [ ] Craated rear cover to enclose the Ardunio while still exposing the USB port.